mkuklis/polly.js/README.md

 ## Description

-**polly.js** is a little experiment which allows for saving user interactions into JSON format for later reuse.
+**polly.js** is a little experiment which lets you save your interactions into JSON format for later reuse.

 ## Demo